-Finally, I have recently developed a keen interest in the prominent physician Galen of Pergamum.
+I have recently developed a keen interest in the prominent physician Galen of Pergamum.
 I examine his psychological/moral writings and their interplay with Galenic medical theory and practice, attempting to cast light on notions of psychotherapy and moralising rhetoric.
+A five-year Wellcome Trust University Award will enable me to write a monograph entitled The physician of the soul: medicine and practical ethics in Galen.
 To that end, I co-organised an international conference ‘Greek medical texts and their audience: perception, transmission, reception’, which took place in London in December 2014; and more recently an interdisciplinary, Wellcome-funded conference on the history of psychotherapy across time, space and cultures (3-4 April 2017, University of Glasgow).

 - Feb 2016: John Robertson Bequest Grant, University of Glasgow, Research trips

 - Jan 2016: Wellcome Trust Small Grant for the organisation of the conference ‘Other psychotherapies - across time, space, and cultures’, University of Glasgow (with G. Miller, R. White and C. McGeachan)